arvikon/docis-docker/README.md

 Below are the basic use cases with example commands and their explanation.

-You can use either Docker commands, or Shell commands upon starting a container.
+You can use either Docker commands from your operating system, or Shell commands upon starting a container.

 ## Start container and enter Shell